 One of the purposes of the adviser program is to maintain the close faculty-student relations that have existed at the School of Law in the past.
 The program provides students with an opportunity for realistic guidance in selecting their School of Law courses and programs and in the area of career decisions.
-A student should feel free to discuss any problems he or she is having in law school with his or her faculty adviser.
+Students should feel free to discuss any problems they are having in law school with their faculty adviser.